International Women’s Day 2020 (March 8) – Women Who Inspire Us

 Jen Todd, Senior Manager, Client Services

-I am blessed to have many inspirational women in life, one of whom is my cousin Judge Mary Ann Cohen.
+It is a blessing to have many inspirational women in my life.
+One of whom, Judge Mary Ann Cohen, is my cousin.
 I try to emulate her strength, generosity, and deep love of family in all that I do.
 I love and respect her professionalism and wisdom, her compassion and ability to understand and empathize with all people, and her love and importance of family.

 Julie Rutherford, Marketing Director